bulatnig/bulatnig.github.io/_posts/2022-02-09-what-is-logging.md

 # What is logging?

-Logging is printing out whatever happening in your program. **The End**.
+Logging is printing out whatever happens in your program. **The End**.

-If everything could be that simple!
+If everything was that simple!
 There is a whole theory behind it, lots of pitfalls to avoid and best practices to follow.
 This is the first article in a series dedicated to logging, which will introduce you to the topic and explain why you need it.